Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 For Vue, I really don't know how to explain this feeling but in a way I find it too complete 🤨.
 All the options are scattered inside categories with sub-categories.
 So most of the time I just use the search field.
-There's the[vue cheatsheet](https://vuejs-tips.github.io/cheatsheet/) that can helps, but I miss a big fat example with almost everything used.
+There's the [vue cheatsheet](https://vuejs-tips.github.io/cheatsheet/) that can helps, but I miss a big fat example with almost everything used.

 ## Conclusion

 React is freedom.
 They just provide you a minimal thing that works perfectly for what it was created for.

-You can have to:
+You may have to:

 - Learn a bunch of (useful) concepts like High Order Functions, Immutable, Render props…
 - Choose some of the many modules that will help you make your application